tylerpearson/CoverPop/README.md

-# coverPop.js
+# coverPop

-**coverPop.js** is a lightweight (but customizable) jQuery plugin to set a fullscreen popup overlay on a visitor's initial visit and hide for a set period of time.
+**coverPop** is a JS plugin to set a lightbox-esque fullscreen popup overlay with cookie integration.
+Uses no images and is almost 100% style agnostic.

-Since styling is handled through CSS, **coverPop.js** integrates well with responsive sites.
+Since styling is handled through easily customizable CSS, **coverPop** integrates well with responsive sites because it gets out of the way and you can do as you please.

 ## Example